About Us

 The Well began to form in February 2011 when a small group of people gathered to dream together about a new community of faith rooted in the life-giving, love-centered way of Jesus.

-We are a collection of believers, non-believers, activists, skeptics, saints, gay, straight, young, old, black, white, brown, churched & church-averse folks.
-We ask questions, have difficult conversations, share needs & resources, eat together often & try our best to practice the way of Jesus together.
+We are a collection of believers, non-believers, skeptics, saints, gay, straight, young, old, black, white, brown, churched & church-averse folks.
+We ask questions, have difficult conversations, share stories, needs & resources, eat together often & try our best to practice the way of Jesus together.

 springfield.jpg